 Medical Providers at Riverside

-Diana Clayton, FNP, IBCLC, completed her graduate degree in nursing at UVM, where her thesis focused on healthcare delivery to new Americans.
+Diana Clayton, FNP, IBCLC completed her graduate degree in nursing at UVM, where her thesis focused on healthcare delivery to New Americans.
 She enjoys working with patients across the lifespan, and has worked as an EMT, a ski patroller, in hospice, in maternal-newborn health, and has volunteered in Guatemala.
 Her professional interests include women’s health, mind-body medicine, and global health.
 She is also a lactation consultant, and loves to help mothers and babies with breastfeeding.
 Outside of work, she enjoys her family, traveling, gardening, cooking, and playing in the mountains and on the lake that surround her home.
-Not accepting new patients.
+Accepting new patients at Lund.

 Beach Conger, MD grew up in Pleasantville, New York.
 He attended Amherst College and Harvard Medical School, from which he graduated with honors in 1967.
-He did his residency in internal medicine at Boston City Hospital and the University of California San Francisco from 1967 to 1972, with two years as an Epidemic Intelligence Service Officer at the Center for Disease Control.
+He did his residency in internal medicine at Boston City Hospital and the University of California, San Francisco from 1967 to 1972, with two years as an Epidemic Intelligence Service Officer at the Center for Disease Control.
 In January 1972 he founded San Francisco’s first federally funded health center, where he served as its medical director until 1977, at which time he moved to Windsor, Vermont to practice internal medicine.
-Except for five years from 2001 to 2006 at Temple University in Philadelphia from 2001 where he was Chief of the Section of Hospital Medicine he practiced in Windsor until July of 2015.
+He practiced in Windsor until July of 2015, except for the five years when he served as Chief of the Section of Hospital Medicine at Temple University in Philadelphia from 2001 to 2006.
 He has seven grandchildren and three children.
 Dr. Conger is the author of three books, Bag Balm and Duct Tape, It’s Not My Fault, and most recently It’s Probably Nothing.
 He joined the Community Health Centers of Burlington in 2009 as an urgent care doctor and is now providing primary care.
 He has a special interest in treating Seriosity.
 Not accepting new patients.

 Michelle Dorwart, MD, MPH was born and raised in western Nebraska.
 She attended Creighton University in Omaha, Nebraska, where she received a BA in theology.
 She graduated from the University of Nebraska College of Medicine before moving to Baltimore where she earned a Master of Public Health degree from Johns Hopkins University.
 For residency, she and her husband (who is a teacher) decided to pursue a shared fantasy of moving to Vermont.
-She graduated from the University of Vermont Medical Center family medicine residency in June 2016 and is delighted to be a part of the team at CHCB as a family physician working with people of all ages.
-Her professional interests include but are not limited to obstetrics and newborn care, family planning, adolescent medicine, and addressing social determinants of health.
-Personal interests include downhill skiing, reading, spending time with family (including her two dogs!), and exploring Vermont!
-Accepting new patients.
+She graduated from the University of Vermont Medical Center Family Medicine Residency in June of 2016 and is delighted to be a part of the team at CHCB as a family physician working with people of all ages.
+Her professional interests include, but are not limited to, obstetrics and newborn care, family planning, adolescent medicine, and addressing social determinants of health.
+Personal interests include downhill skiing, reading, spending time with family (including her two dogs), and exploring Vermont!
+Accepting new Pediatric patients.

 Jenny Evans First, NP graduated from the University of Vermont Family Nurse Practitioner program.
 Before a career change into nursing, Jenny was an experiential educator, literacy specialist, flower designer and bike tour leader.
-She has a BS in business from Miami University in Ohio and a MS in experiential education from Minnesota University at Mankato.
-She loves to travel, to practice surfing, loves to read, eat and generally play outdoors with her family and friends.
-Accepting new patients.
+She has a BS in business from Miami University in Ohio and an MS in experiential education from Minnesota University at Mankato.
+She loves to travel, to practice surfing, read, eat and generally play outdoors with her family and friends.
+Accepting new suboxone patients.

 Lincoln Heath, MD was born and raised in Vermont.
 He did his undergraduate education at McGill University where he received a BS in biology and a minor in social studies of medicine.
 He was awarded his medical degree from the University of Vermont College of Medicine in 2012 and stayed to completed residency training at UVM Medical Center, specializing in Family Medicine.
 Dr. Heath is excited to provide Obstetric and Newborn care, Pediatrics, and Adult medicine.
 He is passionate about caring for families, New Americans, refugees, and those in need.
-When not at work he may be found hiking, climbing, camping, eating good food, or spending time with family.
+When not at work, he may be found hiking, climbing, camping, eating good food, or spending time with family.
 Accepting new pediatric and OB patients, as well as adults at the Safe Harbor Health Center.

 Rachel Inker, MD is a family physician who has been at the Community Health Centers since 2001.
 She is a graduate of Harvard College, the University of Massachusetts Medical School and the UVM Family Medicine Residency Program.
-Dr. Inker is the lead provider at CHCB’s Transgender Health Clinic where she provides care for transgender men and women.
+Dr. Inker is the lead provider at CHCB’s Transgender Health Clinic where she provides care for transgender/non-binary people.
 She continues to practice the full spectrum of family medicine at our Riverside location.
-Accepting new patients at the Transgender Health Clinic.
+Accepting new patients for gender-affirming care.